hackclub/hackclub/workshops/GUIDELINES.md

 (for fun!) and brag about it to friends.

-For example, when you're making your own project over the weekend, you don't have a workshop page in front of you telling you how to solve your problem step by step.
+For example, when you're making your own project over the weekend, you don't have a workshop page in front of you telling you how to solve your problem step-by-step.
 So in our workshops, we try to teach people step-by-step how to Google things when they're stuck.
 (Yeah I know, most of the workshops still don't do this.
 If you want to help improve them, submit a pull request!)
 Likewise, if there's a bug in your code, you have to know how to debug it by yourself.
 In other words, we want people to reach the point where they *won't need* workshops to continue the learning process, and this needs a different kind of approach than your typical learn-how-to-code website.

 Another issue unique to Hack Club is that many school computers are in a locked-down configuration that prevents students from installing software, such